SharmaBhumi/sqlalchemy-challenge/README.md

 ![rock_climbing.png](Images/rock_climbing.png)

-## Use SQLite database for Climate Analysis and Exploration
+## Step 1 - Use SQLite database for Climate Analysis and Exploration
 SQLite database is used to analyse Precipitation and other weather realted information for various weather stations over a period of 15 days.
 ### Precipitation Analysis